We’re here for you.

 Crisis Support

-If you feel like you’re drowning and need urgent help, the university, local, and national mental health support services are readily accessible and available to you.
+If you need urgent help, the university, local, and national mental health support services are readily accessible and available to you.

 If you require urgent medical or safety assistance, please dial 000.